twolfson/twolfson.com/articles/design-for-developers.md

   "summary": "An introduction to design, targeted at developers."
 }

+TODO: Consider images for "What is design?" section
+TODO: Consider image for "Grid" section

 As a developer, knowing design basics has some benefits:

 - Better communication with designers due to having shared knowledge